radovluk/Smart-Contract-Exercise/04-Unbreakable-Vault/solution/solution-code/README.md

 ## Vault02: Packet Sender

 To breach `Vault02`, you need to call the `breachVault` function with the correct password.
 The password is the `keccak256` hash of the `msg.sender` address.
-Use `ethers.solidityPacked` to mimic `abi.encodePacked(msg.sender)`, first encode the player's address.
+Use `ethers.solidityPacked` to mimic `abi.encodePacked(msg.sender)` by first encoding the player's address.
 See [solidityPacked docs](https://docs.ethers.org/v6/api/hashing/#solidityPacked) for more.

 ```javascript
 // Using ethers.solidityPacked to mimic abi.encodePacked(msg.sender)